Computer Vision Syndrome (CVS):

 - Upgrade Your Computer Monitor - Modern LCD monitors are less likely to cause Computer Vision Syndrome than the old bulky CRT monitors.
 They have anti-reflective surfaces and a higher refresh rate so you don't have any flicker.
 Choose a screen size of at least 19 inches.

-- Do Eye Exercises - If you are already suffering from blurry vision and worry about further vision deterioration, I recommend daily eye exercises for a set number of weeks.
-They can help strengthen and relax the eye muscles, which can increase your natural flexibility and focus.
+- Do Eye Exercises – If you are already suffering from blurry vision and worry about further vision deterioration, I recommend doing an eye exercise program.
+This can help strengthen and relax your eye muscles, which can increase your natural flexibility and focus without glasses.